escapin/sElect/README.md

 the security goals the system is designed to achieve).

-There are three core components of the system: the **client program**, the **collecting server** and the **final sever** (a longer cascade of servers is conceivable in order to further increase privacy).
-Both servers post data, such as lists of voters, intermediate data, and the final result on a publicly available bulletin board, for which we also provide a reference implementation.
+There are three core components of the system: the **client program**, the **collecting server** and a cascade of **mix severs**.

-**Voting phase.** In the voting phase, voters prepare their ballots using the client program.
-A ballot contains the voter's choice (for example, the name of the candidate chosen by the voter) and a unique, randomly chosen _verification code_.
+All servers post data, such as lists of voters, intermediate results, and the final result on a publicly available bulletin board, for which we also provide a reference implementation.

-To construct the ballot, first the choice along with the verification code is encrypted with the public key of the final server.
-The resulting ciphertext, called an _inner ballot_, is then encrypted with the public key of the collecting server.
+**Voting phase.** In the voting phase, every voter prepare her ballots using the client program.
+A ballot contains the voter's choice (for example, the name of the candidate chosen by the voter) and a unique, randomly chosen verification code.
+To construct the ballot, the choice along with the verification code is encrypted several times with the public key of each mix server, from the last to the first.
 Such a (complete) ballot is then submitted to the collecting server which authenticates the voter and, if the authentication succeeds, replies by sending back a digitally signed acknowledgment.

-**Tallying phase.** When the voting phase is over, the system enters the tallying phase.
-In this phase, first the collecting server performs the following operations.
-It decrypts the outer encryption layer of all the collected ballots and publishes the resulting list of inner ballots in alphabetical order.
-This list is digitally signed by the server.
-The collecting server also outputs the list of all the voters who have successfully submitted their ballots, again in alphabetical order and digitally signed.
+**Mixing phase.** When the voting phase is over, the system enters the mixing phase.
+In this phase, the collecting server outputs the list of ciphertexts to the first mix server which decrypts the outer encryption layer, shuffles the inner ballots and sends the signed result both to the next mix server and to the bulletin board.

-Next, the final server reads and decrypts the list of inner ballots produced by the collecting server.
-The server then publishes the resulting list containing the voters' choices along with verification codes, again in alphabetical order and digitally signed.
+Next, the bulletin board reads the list of (unencrypted) ballots produced by the last mix server.
+It then publishes the resulting list containing the voters' choices along with verification codes, again in alphabetical order and digitally signed.
 This list constitutes the official result of the election process.